Equipment

 Consider your practice habits and improvement trajectory.
 Golfers who practice 2-3 times per week with structured training plans might outgrow game improvement irons within a season or two.
 Weekend-only players often maximize their scoring potential by staying with maximum forgiveness designs longer.

-Budget matters too.
-Game improvement irons from previous model years offer exceptional value, with technology that rivals current releases.
+Budget matters too, and exploring the best preowned golf clubs from previous model years offer exceptional value, with technology that rivals current releases.
 Players distance irons depreciate similarly, allowing you to test premium designs without premium prices.

 Your iron selection should inspire confidence and help you play your best golf today while supporting your goals for tomorrow.
 There’s no shame in choosing maximum forgiveness - the goal is shooting lower scores, not impressing your playing partners with your equipment choices.